 In the payments sector, sanctions screenings include the actions taken to prevent transactions that could involve sanctioned entities or individuals to ensure compliance with international and domestic regulatory requirements.
 The processes typically include the following steps:

-As evolving restrictions are imposed by governments or international bodies to influence behavior and enforce policies, sanctions can target countries, organizations, individuals and even specific industries.
-In the context of payments, sanctions aim to prevent funds from being transferred to or from these entities.
+- Understanding sanctions: Sanctions are restrictions imposed by governments or international bodies to influence behavior and enforce global policies.
+They can target countries, organizations, individuals, or specific industries.
+In the context of financial transactions, sanctions aim to prevent funds from being transferred to or from restricted entities.

-When a potential match is confirmed, the payment service provider must comply with regulatory requirements, including blocking the transaction and reporting the incident to the relevant authorities.
-Failure to comply can result in severe penalties, including hefty fines.
+- Regulatory compliance and reporting: When a potential match is confirmed, institutions must comply with regulations by blocking transactions and reporting incidents to the relevant authorities.
+Failing to meet these requirements can result in financial penalties and reputational damage.

 Conclusion: Navigating Global Finance